Asymptotically quasiconvex functionals with general growth conditions

-\end{thm} This theorem has the following interesting corollary \begin{cor} In the hypotheses and notation of Theorem \ref{maintheorem2}, the set of points of local Lipschitzianity of $u$ is a dense open subset of $\Omega$. \end{cor}
+\begin{cor} Under the hypotheses and notation of Theorem \ref{maintheorem2}, the set of points where $u$ is locally Lipschitz continuous is a dense open subset of $\Omega$. \end{cor}

-In the power case the most common idea used in this kind of contest is to use the blow-up argument.
-Since in the case of general growth it lacks the homogeneity (fundamental in blow up method), we use the so-called $\mathcal{A}$-harmonic approximation proved in \cite{Diening}. \\ Thank to this approach, one can compare the solutions of our problem with the solution of the regular one in term of closeness of the gradient. \\ A partial regularity result for our type of integrals (i.e. the minimizers are Lipschitz continuous on an open and dense subset of $\Omega$) has been obtained in \cite{Schmidt2}. \\ Our result is optimal in this sense: it is no possible to establish regularity outside a negligible set, so the fact that our minimizer are $C^{1,\alpha}$ on a dense subset of $\Omega$ is in this sense. \\
+In the power case, the common approach in this context is to use the blow-up argument.
+However, in the general growth case, homogeneity is absent, which is crucial in the blow-up method.
+Therefore, we employ the so-called $\mathcal{A}$-harmonic approximation, as proved in \cite{Diening}.
+This approach enables us to compare the solutions of our problem with those of the regularized problem in terms of gradient closeness.

+A partial regularity result for our type of integrals (i.e., the minimizers are Lipschitz continuous on an open and dense subset of $\Omega$) was previously obtained in \cite{Schmidt2}.
+Our result is optimal in the following sense: it is not possible to establish regularity outside a negligible set.
+Thus, the fact that our minimizers are $C^{1,\alpha}$ on a dense subset of $\Omega$ is optimal in this respect.

-\section{Young functions and their properties}
+\section{Young Functions and Their Properties}